AIP Language Institute

 - History of Spain

-- Spanish Cinema after Franco – FALL
+- Spanish Cinema after Franco: Three Directors – Fall

-- European Union Economics – FALL
+- An Introduction to European Union Economics – Fall

-- European Financial Markets – SPRING
+- European Financial Markets – Spring

-- Marketing for International Trade – SPRING
+- Marketing for International Trade – Spring

 General Education Information for UAlbany Students